jogplus/zotcourse-alarm/README.md

     $ python3 -m venv env
     $ source env/bin/activate
     ```
-2. Navigate to the root of the zotcourse-alarm folder, and run the following:
+2. Navigate to the root of the zotcourse-alarm folder, and install the project dependencies:
     ```
     $ cd zotcourse-alarm
     $ pip3 install -r requirements.txt